-The signs of a collapsed lung, or pneumothorax, are sudden, sharp chest pain and shortness of breath that gets worse when coughing or breathing
+A collapsed lung can cause sudden, sharp chest pain and shortness of breath that gets worse when coughing or breathing.

 These conditions can be fatal.
-If you have these symptoms, you should call 911 or go to an emergency room.
+If you have these symptoms, you should call 911 or have someone drive you to an emergency room.

-Empyema is suspected if you have pneumonia that isn’t responding to treatment.
+A doctor may suspect empyema if you have pneumonia that isn’t responding to treatment.
 Your doctor will take a complete medical history and physical examination.
-They may use a stethoscope to listen for any abnormal sounds.
-Your doctor will usually perform the following tests or procedures to confirm a diagnosis:
+They may use a stethoscope to listen for any abnormal sounds in your lungs.
+Your doctor will usually perform certain tests or procedures to confirm a diagnosis:

 - Chest X-rays and CT scans will show whether or not there’s fluid in the pleural space.

-- An ultrasound of the chest is used to see the amount of fluid and its exact location.
+- An ultrasound of the chest will show the amount of fluid and its exact location.

-- Blood tests are used to check for white blood cell count and C-reactive protein and to identify the particular bacteria causing the infection.
-White cell count is usually elevated when you have an infection.
+- Blood tests can help check your white blood cell count, look for the C-reactive protein, and identify the bacteria causing the infection.
+White cell count can be elevated when you have an infection.

 - During a thoracentesis, a needle is inserted through the back of your ribcage into the pleural space to take a sample of fluid.
 The fluid is then analyzed under a microscope to look for bacteria, protein, and other cells.

-Treatment is aimed at removing the pus, draining the fluid from the pleura, and treating the infection.
+Treatment is aimed at removing the pus and fluid from the pleura and treating the infection.
 Antibiotics are used to treat the underlying infection.
 The specific type of antibiotic depends on what type of bacteria is causing the infection.

-The next step is to drain the pus.
-The specific method depends on the stage of the empyema.
+The method used to drain the pus depends on the stage of the empyema.

 In simple cases, a needle can be inserted into the pleural space to drain the fluid.
 This is called percutaneous thoracentesis.

-In the later stages, a drainage tube must be used to drain the pus.
+In the later stages, or complex empyema, a drainage tube must be used to drain the pus.
 This procedure is usually performed under anesthesia in an operating room.
 There are different types of surgery for this:

-- If you have a thoracostomy, your doctor will insert a plastic tube into your chest between two ribs, connect the tube to a suction device, and remove the fluid.
+Thoracostomy: In this procedure, your doctor will insert a plastic tube into your chest between two ribs.
+Then they’ll connect the tube to a suction device and remove the fluid.
 They may also inject medication to help drain the fluid.

-- If you have video-assisted thoracic surgery (VATS), your surgeon will remove the affected tissue around your lung, insert a drainage tube, or use medication to remove the fluid.
-Your surgeon will create three small incisions and use a tiny camera called a thoracoscope.
+Video-assisted thoracic surgery: Your surgeon will remove the affected tissue around your lung and then insert a drainage tube or use medication to remove the fluid.
+They will create three small incisions and use a tiny camera called a thoracoscope for this process.

-The outlook for empyema is good with prompt treatment.
+The outlook for empyema with prompt treatment is good.
 Long-term damage to the lungs is rare.
-You should finish your prescribed antibiotics and go in for a follow-up chest X-ray to make sure your pleura has healed properly.
+You should finish your prescribed antibiotics and go in for a follow-up chest X-ray.
+Your doctor can make sure your pleura has healed properly.